coinse/cs453-assignment2-python-coverage/README.md

 }
 ```

-The profiler should also support the verbose mode (specified by option `-m`):
+The profiler should also support the verbose mode (specified by option `-v`):

 ```bash
 $ python3 pcov.py -v -t examples/example2.py 5 5